DollyGt/my_shopping_list_app/README.md

 This site is a shopping list application which is designed to help users to keep track of their shopping list as well as manage their shopping list.

 I have always struggled to do my shopping properly and sticking to the things that I needed, sometimes forgetfulness and random purchases took control as a result I ended up spending more money and time than I had intended to.
-Going shopping can be really challenging when you have forgotten your list, by the time you get home only then you realize you forgot to pick up one two things, therefore if one has a shopping list app, not only can they eliminate unnecessary return trips, they can also save money by eliminating random purchases.
+Going shopping can be really challenging when you have forgotten your list, by the time you get home only then you realize you forgot to pick up one or two things, therefore if one has a shopping list app, not only can they eliminate unnecessary return trips, they can also save money by eliminating random purchases.

 # UX